-- a.
-The Customer has previously established a satisfactory payment history with Hydro Ottawa as an account holder in the same name, where some of that satisfactory payment history has occurred within the previous twenty-four (24) months, or - b.
+- b.
 The Customer provides a letter from another electricity or gas Distributor in Canada, confirming a satisfactory payment history for the relevant time period, as outlined in Section 2.4.9 of the Distribution System Code, and which has occurred within the previous twenty-four (24) months and is in the same account holder name, or - c.
 The Customer, other than a customer in a greater than 5,000 kW demand rate class, provides a satisfactory credit check at their expense.
-Hydro Ottawa is not responsible for the data integrity of external credit rating agencies.

-d.
-Where a non-Residential Customer greater than 50 kW demand rate class is required to provide a security deposit as determined in Section 2.4.3.1, and has a credit rating from a recognized agency, the amount of security deposit required shall be adjusted according to the following credit ratings:
+Hydro Ottawa is not responsible for the data integrity of external credit rating agencies. - d.
+Where a non-Residential Customer greater than 50kW demand and less than 5,000 kW demand rate class is required to provide a security deposit as determined in Section 2.5.3.1, and has a credit rating from a recognized agency, the amount of security deposit required shall be adjusted according to the following credit ratings: